-12 Fast Facts About the Inca Trail to Machu Picchu
+12 Fast Facts About The Inca Trail to Machu Picchu

 The Inca Trail, or the Camino del Inca, is one of the most important features of South America’s past and present, and the trek to Machu Picchu is unlike any other adventure in the world.
 There are very few places where you have an opportunity to walk through awe inspiring terrain while passing 500 year old archeological treasures.